Okay, so you love travel. And you want to do it all the time — maybe even full time.

 Once you have your “I help ___ do ____ statement,” it can act as your blog’s mission, your tagline and what you use in your social media bios.

-Feel free to jazz it up a little bit, but it’s a very helpful statement that will direct the course of your blogging brand.
+Feel free to jazz it up a little bit, but it’s a very helpful statement that will direct the course of your blogging brand and help you avoid creative block as a blogger.

 Additionally, once you know this you can pin down your domain name and buy your hosting if you haven’t yet.